Years published: 2019, 2023

 Affected individuals experience hemiplegic migraine attacks.
 These attacks can range from about one a day to fewer than five in a lifetime.
 There can often be long episode-free periods during life.
 Generally, episodes become less frequent as a person ages.
 Individual episodes can vary in severity and duration.
 Hemiplegic migraine is a chronic disorder and can be extremely painful and debilitating.

-By definition, individuals with hemiplegic migraine experience weakness on one side of the body during the aura (hemiplegia), either just before or during the migraine headache.
+Individuals with hemiplegic migraine experience weakness on one side of the body during the aura (hemiplegia), either just before or during the migraine headache.
 The degree of weakness can vary from mild to severe.
 Hemiplegia may affect only part of one side of the body, such as just the hand or the hands and arms, or the face.
 Weakness of the entire side of the body can occur.
 Hemiplegia is a distinct aura symptom that characterizes these disorders.

 During an attack of hemiplegic migraine, headache might start shortly before, during or after the aura.
 Migraine headaches cause throbbing, intense, sometimes debilitating pain and are notably stronger than regular headaches.
 The pain can cause nausea or vomiting, and affected individuals may be extremely sensitive to light (photophobia) and to sound (phonophobia).

 In severe instances, affected individuals may experience prolonged weakness, seizures, confusion, memory loss, and personality or behavioral changes.
 Although uncommon, hemiplegic migraine attacks can be severe enough to cause coma.
-During such severe hemiplegic migraine attacks, weakness and speech troubles can last for several days or weeks but usually fully recover.
+During such severe hemiplegic migraine attacks, weakness and speech troubles can last for several days or weeks but usually fully resolve.
 In rare instances, permanent complications can develop including intellectual disability.

 A minority of individuals with hemiplegic migraine may develop epileptic seizures outside of hemiplegic migraine attacks.